- Connect to CCPL

 In reaction to the advent of black suffrage in South Carolina in 1867, many white conservatives felt compelled to circumvent the legitimate political process in order to engineer a return to power.
 Between 1868 and 1877, the people of South Carolina and other Southern states witnessed a proliferation of illegal activities designed to undermine the political influence of the liberal Republican Party.
 Under the guise of restoring law and order (in terms defined by a belief in white supremacy), conservative Democrats used fraud, intimidation, violence, and even murder to influence or suppress the votes of their political rivals.
 Their methods were improvised and sporadic at first, but throughout the 1870s became increasingly organized and efficient.
 Both the collapse of Federal Reconstruction in 1877 and the ensuing institutionalization of racial segregation in the 1890s testify to the success of that campaign.

 In short, the advent of black suffrage in South Carolina triggered the rise of voter suppression that shaped the state’s political landscape from the late 1860s to the present.
-I’ll return to this narrative in a future episode.
+I’ll return to this narrative in a future episode (see Episode No. 177).
 In the meantime, the online transcript of today’s program includes a list of suggested titles, and I encourage everyone to learn more about this unpleasant but important facet of South Carolina’s turbulent past.

 Dudden, Faye E. Fighting Chance: The Struggle over Woman Suffrage and Black Suffrage in Reconstruction America.
 New York: Oxford University Press, 2011.